India – Thailand Review: Stephen Constantine’s master-class answers 2 questions, raises 3 more | Goal.com

-India – Thailand Review: Stephen Constantine’s master-class answers 2 questions, raises 3 more
+India – Thailand Review: Stephen Constantine’s master-class answers two questions, raises three more

 If you were going by media reports, the Indian team was like a family up in arms against the patriarch.
 If you were going by the reactions on social media, Stephen Constantine – a coach who chooses on perceptions and not on form or quality - was the last obstacle India needed to clear to march back into the footballing elite.